crossfireup/study/system/c++/readme.md

       - string and IO
         - cin<< c will skip whitespace and cin.get() doesn't

+      - container
+        - vector
+          -

   - usage:
+    - default parameter value should only be defined in the function declaration.

+    - Member functions that do not modify the class instance should be declared as const:
+      error: passing ‘const String’ as ‘this’ argument of ‘const char* String::c_str()’ discards qualifiers

     - pmr (Polymorphic Memory Resource)
     - cppunit
       ```